 5) Personal space

 Australia is among the least densely populated countries in the world.
+If you are on the beach you will see people sitting on beach chairs miles apart.
 Here people love their own area such that brushing against another person is considered rude unless it is necessary, for instance, in a crowded place such as public transport.
 Wherever there is space, you are expected to stay an arm’s length away from other people.
 In case you have to invade this personal space, it is appropriate to say ‘sorry’ or ‘excuse me.’
 Whenever you go to the theater, and you find yourself next to a stranger, it is advisable that you leave a couple of empty seats between you and them.
 However, this can be avoided if there are assigned seats or if the theater is full.

 Also, ‘Pushing in’ in any situation is not allowed especially in queues.
 Doing this in a queue is considered the height of rudeness.
 In Australia queues are sacred.